schierlm/private-iota-testnet/README.md

 ## Private IOTA Testnet

 When you want to perform some test/auditing against the IOTA Reference implementation (IRI), you probably want to test your assumptions against your own testnet (for some scenarios one node is enough, other require more nodes).
-Using the public testnet has the disadvantage that you are not alone on your tangle, so somebody else might confirm your transactions you like to stay unconfirmed, or breakpoints you add inside IRI can trigger by transactions done by others thyn you.
-Currently you will face some obstacles when trying to do so:
+Using the public testnet has the disadvantage that you are not alone on your tangle, so somebody else might confirm transactions you want to stay unconfirmed, or trigger your breakpoints via their own transactions.
+There are a few obstacles with running your own private testnet, including:

 - The official wallet will not connect to any node which has not received at least one milestone from the coordinator
 - As IOTA is not mineable, your accounts will start with 0 IOTA, and you cannot change this by mining some